lubuntu-team/manual/source/G/AdvancedNetworking.rst

   nm-applet

 and you will end up with 2 connection indicators in the tray.
-The you can connect to the vpn with nm-applet and after the connection is established, you can close nm-applet and the connection will still be present.
+The you can connect to the VPN with nm-applet and after the connection is established, you can close nm-applet and the connection will still be present.

 Changing nm-tray for nm-applet
 -------------------------------